 Absolutely!
 It may not be authentic but adding crunchy veggies will not only add to the flavor but make it even more nutritious!

 Absolutely!
-Just hold off on the lemon juice and salt as it tends to release water from the onions.
-And once assembled, try to use it up within 2 days for best taste.
+Hold off on the lemon juice and salt as it tends to pull water from the onions.
+Once assembled, try to use it up within 2 days for the best taste.

 Ingredients